k2on/studyhive/README.md

 # StudyHive

-Open source your study guides.
+Croud source your study guides.

 1. Upload a study guide PDF
 2. StudyHive will split the file up into questions.